 If you are concerned that a family member or loved one is a victim of financial elder abuse, it is important to get them help as soon as possible.
 Failure to get a victim of financial elder abuse can result in depletion of their assets, inability to access medical care, and isolation of the elderly person, among other things.

-There are ways to get an elderly person who is the victim of financial elder abuse help.
+There are ways to get an elderly person who is a victim of financial elder abuse help.
 There are ways to safeguard the estates, trusts, and assets of your family members and loved ones.